Amaechina-Ikechukwu/finsync/README.md

 - Automatic session timeout
 - Secure credential storage

+#### Inactivity Lock
+If the app stays in the background or inactive state for 5 minutes or longer, the session is automatically re-locked.
+On returning to the app the user is redirected to the unlock screen (`/auth/app-unlock`) and must re-enter their PIN (or biometrics if enabled).
+The last background timestamp is persisted using SecureStore so even if the OS kills the app while backgrounded, the inactivity period is still enforced on next launch.
+Adjust the timeout by changing `INACTIVITY_LOCK_MS` in `app/_layout.tsx`.

 ### Smart UX
 - Network auto-detection for VTU services
 - Skeleton loading screens